-During the year ended December 31, 2023, deposits and money market mutual fund investments generated interest income in the total amount of USD 2,805 thousand.
-This includes the accrued interest from bank deposits in the amount of USD 286 thousand (received before the date of issue of these financial statements).
+During the year ended December 31, 2024, deposits and money market mutual fund investments generated interest income in the total amount of USD 2,377 thousand.
+This includes the accrued interest from bank deposits in the amount of USD 244 thousand (received before the date of issue of these financial statements).
 For the details, please refer to Note 6 Finance income.

-As at December 31, 2023, there was restricted cash in the amount of USD 15 thousand (USD 15 thousand as at December 31, 2022).
+As at December 31, 2024, there was no restricted cash.
+As at December 31, 2023, there was restricted cash in the amount of USD 15 thousand.